TintPoint/Overlay/README.md

 ## Getting Started

 The example shows how to customize the color of a view.
-Font and other attributes can be customized use similar ways.
+Font and other attributes can also be customized similarity.

 Define a custom view class that conforms to corresponding protocols with `Custom` prefix.